AmadeusW/stroll/development.md

 ### 2020-11-23: It seems that compass doesn't work
 * It doesn't seem like orientation is available on iOS.
 I guess this project is over; I want to keep this a website and not an app

+### 2021-01-25: Welcome back
+* Back in development on another machine.
+Updated readme.md with steps how to set it up
+* Converted .kml to .geojson.
+Working on loading it up

 ## Thoughts

 App Organization: Consider using Promises everywhere for uniform API.